-According to a report in The Daily Mail , Roly Keating, chief executive of the British Library, said “the homework shows two lines of Greek carved into the wax with a stylus by a child believed to be eight or nine.”
-He added "This is a child's homework, a primary school kid in the second century AD in Egypt, and their writing is still on this little tablet, which is about the size of an iPad mini.”
+As reported by The Daily Mail , Roly Keating, the esteemed chief executive of the British Library, marveled at this discovery.
+He remarked that "the homework market is a treasure trove of historical insights," showcasing two lines of Greek meticulously carved into the wax by a child believed to be eight or nine years old.
+Keating further emphasized the significance of this find, stating, "This is a glimpse into the homework of a primary school student living in second-century AD Egypt, preserved on this diminutive tablet, roughly akin in size to an iPad mini."

 The word ‘tablet’ is somewhat confusing, even when prefixed with the word ‘wax’.
 To some readers ‘tablet’ it is a deliciously sweet melt in the mouth fudge, while to others it’s a bedtime reading device, and many more only talk about a ‘tablet’ when they have a headache or need relief from an infection.

 However, in its archaeological context, an entry in the Library of the University of Michigan informs that “wax tablets” were “unique among ancient writing materials” because they could easily be erased and reused.
 They were formed by depositing a thin layer of wax on a flat piece of wood with raised edges.”
 And, so far as executing the letters was concerned, a device called a “stylus” was shaped like a pencil with a pointed end for writing and a flat end for scraping the wax to obliterate mistakes.

 A wax tablet and stylus from the Roman period ( CC by SA )

 What Did the Child Write About?